-g.
-Orientation and Continuing Director Education.
-Directors should attend high quality continuing education and training courses on an annual basis to enhance their effectiveness and understanding of their roles and responsibilities as a Director.
-Reasonable funding of Director education by the Company should occur, commensurate with the size and circumstances of the Company.
-The educational sessions, conferences or events should be disclosed to and accessible to and by Shareowners on a Director-by-Director basis.
-Each Director should maintain a current understanding of the Company's business model, practices and operations in order to enhance the Director's effectiveness.
-OPERS encourages Boards to be exposed regularly to executive and non-executive employees (e.g., through tours of operational facilities, board dinners, and exposure to presentations by business unit and line managers) in order to maintain an independent view of senior executives and operations, learn, and acquire exposure to high potential talent.
+Orientation and Continuing Director Education

+OPERS encourages Boards to be exposed regularly to executive and non-executive employees (e.g., through tours of operational facilities, board dinners and exposure to presentations by business unit and line managers) in order to maintain an independent view of senior executives and operations, learn and acquire exposure to high potential talent.

-New Directors should attend in-depth courses and training, and presentations by Management to assist with their on-boarding.
-The training sessions should include discussions on strategy, financial and sustainability reporting, legal and regulatory environment, industry dynamics and competition, operations, risk management, information technology, and other relevant topics.
-The on-boarding training should continue for at least the first year of a Director's seat on the Board.
+Ideally there should be a formal on-boarding program for new directors including discussions on strategy, financial and sustainability reporting, legal and regulatory environment, industry dynamics and competition, operations, risk management, information technology, and other relevant topics.